Altar rail: Catholic Church

 Newly constructed Catholic churches rarely have altar rails, which were once common in parish churches, those of the late nineteenth century being particularly decorative.
-Communicants knelt at the railings to receive the Eucharist by a priest; today they typically stand.
+Communicants knelt at the railings to receive the Eucharist by a priest.
 After the Second Vatican Council, many parishes removed their altar rails, and an unfounded idea arose that the council or the Holy See had ordered the change.
-Previously, only altar servers were allowed to join the clergy within the sanctuary during the celebration of the liturgy.
-Now, lay readers of Scripture and extraordinary ministers of Holy Communion enter the sanctuary during Mass.

-Some Catholics and many architects and planners criticised some removals, often on liturgical, historical and æsthetic grounds.
+Some Catholics and many architects and planners criticised some removals, often on liturgical, historical and aesthetic grounds.
 While in some states, the Roman Catholic Church has adopted a minimalist approach towards the removal of altar rails; in other countries, for example in Ireland, almost every re-ordering eliminated altar rails.
 Many Catholics resisted the changes: some took legal action to try to prevent the removal of altar rails and of other traditional features in pre-Vatican II sanctuaries.

-Not all liberal Catholics supported the changes to sanctuaries.
-Some disputed the belief that the altar rails were a barrier, claiming that many churches were able to allow full participation by the laity in the revised Order of the Mass without removing altar rails.
+Not all Catholics supported the changes to sanctuaries.
+Some disputed the belief that the altar rails were a barrier, claiming that many churches were able to allow full participation by the laity in the Ordinary form without removing altar rails.
 In recent times, a number of restorations of historic churches have re-introduced altar rails, since the idea that Vatican II required their removal is a misconception.

-The General Instruction of the Roman Missal states explicitly that the sanctuary "should be appropriately marked off from the body of the church either by its being somewhat elevated or by a particular structure and ornamentation".
+The General Instruction of the Roman Missal states that the sanctuary "should be appropriately marked off from the body of the church either by its being somewhat elevated or by a particular structure and ornamentation".

-While a diocesan bishop is competent to decide concrete questions concerning the setting up or removal of altar rails in a church in the diocese committed to his pastoral care, he is required prudently to make that decision in accordance with the norms of law, taking into account the wishes of the faithful.
-Any decision taken by the bishop, however, may be appealed by hierarchical recourse to the competent instance of the Holy See which, in this case, is the Congregation for Divine Worship and the Discipline of the Sacraments.